 Step 1: Decide what data to import.

 For the affiliate marketing example, you might want to import data such as the affiliate's geographic location, and assign categories and types to affiliate-related hits to your site.

 Step 2: Create any necessary custom dimensions or Metrics

-If you need to import to dimensions or metrics that are not already provided in Google Analytics, AND if you have implemented Universal Analytics (analytics.js), then you should create new custom dimensions and/or Metrics (e.g. "Author") and import using them.
+(Universal Analytics only) If you need to import to dimensions or metrics that are not already provided in Google Analytics, AND if you have implemented Universal Analytics (analytics.js), then you should create new custom dimensions and/or metrics (e.g. Affiliate ID) and import using them.